laurentpayot/meteor-webpack/guide/DAY1.md

 Hot reload is usually something hard to setup correctly.
 The kind of complexity you don't want to go through.
 But you know what?
 You have NOTHING to do with Meteor because the Webpack package is doing all the work for you.

 [Someone even tried to replicate this for React component within native Meteor.](https://forums.meteor.com/t/react-hotloading-in-native-meteor-is-ready-i-e-no-webpack/17523) Seriously kudos for making this work.
-This is still experimental and limited to React components but their is hopes.
+This is still experimental and limited to React components but there is hope.

 Hot reloading with Webpack can do more than that.
 You can learn how to setup hot reload to work with other stuff than React components.
 You can use it with any library (it's pretty useful for your Redux store if you have one).
 You can even get hot reload with Angular 2.
 The only piece you cannot hot reload is your server-side code.
 We might find a way to figure this out in Meteor someday (that project is classified for now ;)).